 During these years, the ag school also served the community.
 In February 1914, there was a corn and grain show at the school.
 Farmer's and Women's courses were convened in February 1921.
-Finally, the Racine County Fair was held on the Rochester Ag School grounds 1921-1922.
+Finally, the Racine County Fair was held on the Rochester Ag School grounds from 1921 to 1922.

 The ag school also contributed to the state of Wisconsin.
 In October 1923, the ag school and the University of Wisconsin participated in a soil improvement project.

-The Rochester Ag School became a four-year school 1924-1943.
+The Rochester Ag School became a four-year school from 1924 to 1943.
 It started to function as a public high school with an emphasis on teaching agriculture and rural homemaking.
-An old newspaper article indicates that the school has 40 graduates in 1939.
+An old newspaper article indicates that the school had 40 graduates in 1939.